Trigger one flow based on the execution of another flow.

 value: "Flow A run succesfully"

-DAILY_TIME_DEADLINE: this option declares that some SLA conditions should be met “before a specific time in a day”.
+• DAILY_TIME_DEADLINE: This option enforces SLA conditions that must be met before a specific cutoff time each day.
 With the string property deadline, you can configure a daily cutoff for checking conditions.
 For example, deadline: "09:00:00.00Z" means that the defined SLA conditions should be met from midnight until 9 AM each day; otherwise, the flow will not be triggered.

-For the example, this trigger definition will only trigger the flow if flow_a is in SUCCESS state before 9:00 AM every day.
+For the example, this trigger definition only triggers the flow if flow_a is in SUCCESS state before 9:00 AM every day.

 yaml